 These challenges were announced at the first STEM Education Day at the State Capitol as draft challenges followed by a comment period.
 Now it's time for action!
 Get involved by joining an action team.

-For more information on the Grand Challenges or to join an Action Team...
+Contact us for more information on Grand Challenges or to join an interest team.